grantat/cs532-s17/assignments/A8/README.md

 # Assignment 8

-Written in Python 3.6 and python 2.7.
+Written in Python 2.7 and 3.6.

 Python Dependencies used: